 With more time in the garden, the rewards are numerous.
 Watching the fresh blooms unfold, the subtle and at times dramatic fragrance on the breeze and the healthy, glossy foliage to admire.
-Not to mention the vista you create to uplift your surroundings, to sit in and enjoy with a good book or simply the enjoyment of creating your own garden It is gladdening to see headway and improvement in my garden because for a while it was touch and go.
+Not to mention the vista you create in your surroundings, to sit in and enjoy with a good book or simply the pleasure in creating your own garden.
+It is gladdening to make headway and see improvement in the garden because for a while it was touch and go.

 The passage of time has allowed the rhythm of working in the garden to take on a new and unique shape.
 Along the way, the particular qualities of each rose variety are becoming more noticeable.
 Some of my roses are now four seasons old and starting to look much more established, appearing to resemble what I was attracted to in the first place when I chose them from the rose grower’s website or catalogue.
 Again patience is the key.

 Trust in nature to come through in the garden is needed too and is based on a bond of two separate energies with a fine line between them; the gardener and nature.
 They become one in the process of gardening, and together the garden evolves.
 The garden may end up being very different from what was initially planned, but if you go with it, as with any creative pursuit, you may be surprised by the extraordinary outcome.